 Perhaps the boss is a tyrant, everyone lives in mortal dread of making a mistake and, when something good is achieved, no recognition is forthcoming.
 Maybe it’s just downright bitchy and workplace bullying is accepted.

 Either way, the work environment—not the job itself—makes it a difficult, stressful place to work, and this impacts your performance, motivation, and maybe even your health.

 Sometimes, as with the examples above, the signs of a toxic workplace are obvious.
-But sometimes it’s more subtle than that and requires a deeper introspective.
+But sometimes it’s more subtle than that and requires deeper introspection.